 ‘This is your thing..
 I don’t…’

 ‘SQUISH IT!’
 She is screaming at him now.
 So he does.
 Squish it.
 And the rotten skin yields immediately and the warm juice fills the space between his toes.
-And his love slips through the tight grip he holds it under.
+And his love slips through the tight grip he holds it under and spills into the warm humid air.
 When he looks over, she is squishing too.
 And he has never felt it as acutely as in that moment.
 Squishing each other’s hearts to a warm, wet, sour smelling mulch.
 She takes his hand.

 And then he feels the warm flesh of another tomato sliding between their interlaced hands.
 He looks into her eyes, and him into hers, and the juice begins to trickle down from their fingers.

 Then she asks him: ‘Why do you like me?’